-NAME DATA TYPE DESCRIPTION MeasurementUsage ?
-New in XJDF 2.1 enumeration @MeasurementUsage SHALL specify the usage of this QualityControlResult.
-Allowed values are: Master - The measurement values defined in subelements of this QualityControlResult specify a master measurement e.g. a signed press sheet.
-All subsequent measurements with @MeasurementUsage="Standard" SHALL be compared to the master measurement.
-Standard - The measurement values defined in subelements of this QualityControlResult are measurement values that SHALL be evaluated regularly.
-Passed? integer Total number of passed measurements.
-Position ?
-New in XJDF 2.1 enumeration Position of the requested measurement on the physical object that is being measured.
-Allowed value is from: • Face.
-QualityControlMetho ds ?
+NAME DATA TYPE DESCRIPTION QualityControlMetho ds?
 New in XJDF 2.1 NMTOKENS @QualityControlMethods SHOULD be provided and SHALL specify the types of quality control method that was used for the measurements.
 Note: It is strongly recommended to provide @QualityControlMethods.
 The only reason that @QualityControlMethods is not required is because of backwards compatibility with earlier versions of XJDF.
 Values include those from: ▶ Quality Control Methods.
 Sample ?
 New in XJDF 2.1 IntegerRange The value of @Sample SHALL be the index of the first and last measurement as specified in ResourceSet/@Unit.
 The value of @Sample SHALL NOT change for the same physical object in multiple measurements.
 Severity ?
 New in XJDF 2.1 integer @Severity SHALL define the maximum allowed overall severity of all defects on a scale of "0" (no defects present), "1" (trivial), etc to "100" (fatally severe).
-See ▶ Section 5.3.4.1 Mapping severity to scores.
+See > Section 5.3.4.1 Mapping severity to scores.
 SourceDeviceID ?
 New in XJDF 2.1 NMTOKEN Device /@DeviceID of the device that has produced the ResourceSet that has been quality controlled.
 Start ? dateTime Date and time of the start of the measurement.
 BindingQuality?
 New in XJDF 2.1 element BindingQuality SHALL define the details of an individual or average binding quality measurement.
 BindingQualityMeas urement Deprecated in XJDF 2.1 element Deprecation note: Use BindingQuality.
 ColorMeasurement ?
-New in XJDF 2.1 element ColorMeasurement SHALL specify the setup of the color quality measurements.
-FileSpec ? element Location of an external file that contains details of the quality control measurement.
+New in XJDF 2.1 element ColorMeasurement SHALL specify a color quality measurement.
+FileSpec? element Location of an external file that contains details of the quality control measurement.
 Inspection ?
 New in XJDF 2.1 element Inspection SHALL describe a set of measurements on an individual sheet or component.
 RegistrationQuality ?
 New in XJDF 2.1 element RegistrationQuality SHALL define the details of an individual or average color registration measurement.

-6.71.1 Defect
+6.70.1 Defect